-This Action Plan describes the goals and objectives of the Housing Authority of the City of Austin (HACA)'s Family Self Sufficiency (FSS) program, that will serve as one program combining the residents of Public Housing, the Housing Choice Voucher Program, and Project Based Rental Assistance families converted from Public Housing under RAD.
+This Action Plan describes the goals and objectives of the Housing Authority of the City of Austin (HACA)'s Family Self Sufficiency (FSS) program that will serve as one program combining the residents of Public Housing and the Housing Choice Voucher Program.
+This program will also continue to serve the remaining Public Housing families previously enrolled FSS prior to conversion to Project Based Rental Assistance under RAD.
+Under this Plan, no new PBRA FSS Participants will be enrolled.
 This Plan is a revision of a previous Action Plan, dated April 16, 1999 and updated February 19th, 2004, and August 24th, 2011.
 As an agency, HACA works to break the cycle of poverty by serving as a catalyst for residents to become economically self-sufficient.
 The following Action Plan for HACA's Family Self-Sufficiency Programs describes the ongoing efforts to foster self-sufficiency among HACA residents.

-The purpose of the Family Self-Sufficiency FSS programs is to promote a coordination of public and private resources to support Housing Choice Voucher, Public Housing, and Project Based Rental Assistance residents' (hereafter referred to as Housing Authority residents) efforts to achieve economic self-sufficiency leading to economic security.
-In support of the FSS program objectives, HACA promotes a dynamic partnership between FSS families, staff, and the community that empowers participants to overcome socioeconomic barriers and achieve their potential to fully participate in the economy.
+The purpose of the Family Self-Sufficiency FSS programs is to promote a coordination of public and private resources to support Housing Choice Voucher Public Housing, and Project Based Rental Assistance residents (hereafter referred to as Housing Authority residents) efforts to achieve economic self-sufficiency leading to economic security.
+In support of the FSS program objectives, HACA promotes a dynamic partnership between FSS families, staff, and the community that empowers participants to overcome socio-economic barriers and achieve their potential to fully participate in the economy.